Joe Biden praises Hyundai’s US investment as Asia tour continues

-President Joe Biden is tending to both business and security interests as he wraps up a three-day visit to South Korea on Sunday.
+US President Joe Biden has tended to both business and security interests as he wrapped up a three-day visit to South Korea on Sunday.

 Mr Biden showcased Hyundai’s pledge to invest at least 10 billion dollars (£8 billion) in electric vehicles and related technologies in the US.